Sophie Galson, MD, MSc-GH

 Global Health Pathway Graduate

-Sophie Galson completed the Global Health Emergency Medicine Fellowship in 2018 and joined the Duke Emergency Medicine Faculty.
+Dr. Sophie Galson completed the Global Health Emergency Medicine Fellowship in 2018 and is an Assistant Professor of Surgery in the division of Emergency Medicine at Duke.
 She graduated from Mount Sinai School of Medicine and completed her residency at the University of Arizona.
 While in medical school Dr. Galson designed and implemented a prevalence study on hypertension in rural farming villages in India.
 She worked in Anivorano, Madagascar during her residency, where she developed a triage protocol to facilitate the care of unstable patients.
 As a Global Health Emergency Medicine Fellow, she is studied non-communicable diseases in the Emergency Department and linkage to care.
 Dr. Galson is interested in the intersection of public health and emergency care and hopes to promote the development of emergency medicine globally.
 She worked at Kilimanjaro Christian Medical Centre in Moshi, Tanzania under the mentorship of Dr. Catherine Staton.

 GHP Project Related Publications: